 My problem isn’t with people who say they enjoy working.
-That’s totally fine.
 It’s that I find that people who tell me they like working often use that, not as a plan, but rather, as an excuse for why they’re not saving very much.
-Or they use it as a reason to criticize my own drive to save money.

 Enjoying work doesn’t mean you shouldn’t push yourself to save as much money as possible.
 It doesn’t mean that you shouldn’t test yourself to see how much you really need in order to live well.
 And it doesn’t mean that you shouldn’t strive to reach financial independence

 Even if you have no intention of retiring, you still need to save money.
 And in fact, the only true way to know if you enjoy working is to save aggressively to the point where you could retire early if you wanted to.
 If you need the income from your job, you can never really know if you’re working right now because you really like it or if you’re working because you need the job and don’t have a choice.

 Using Work As An Excuse Not To Save